polivilas/EmuTarkov/README.md

 - See the wiki for more information

 ## Credits
-Project originator: Polivilas <br/>
-The JustEmuTarkov team (see package.json for all names)
+Polivilas, The JustEmuTarkov team (see package.json for all names)